 In November 2018, founding members met at the Wick Poetry Center at Kent State University in Kent, Ohio, in advance of the 50th anniversary of the shooting on the campus that took the lives of four student protestors in 1970.

-In November 2019, founding members will meet in Miami, Florida, hosted by O, Miami.
+In November 2019, founding members met in Miami, Florida, hosted by O, Miami.

 The Poetry Coalition's member organizations are working together to: 1) develop a healthy ecosystem of nonprofit poetry organizations by promoting regular communication, encouraging collaboration and resource sharing, encouraging an atmosphere of inclusivity, and creating space and time for poetry leaders to meet in person; 2) make poetry and its popularity more visible by collectively promoting the art form and collecting and sharing information that supports this case; 3) demonstrate the positive and transformative impact poetry can have on individual readers, communities, and in addressing important issues by sparking dialogues, promoting understanding, and encouraging empathy; 4) grow the audience of poetry readers and supporters (including financial) by engaging in creative projects and with a range of organizations that help us bring poetry to new readers and writers of all ages.